filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag is safe to disable.

+### boot
+Pass the `-Dbootloader=true` option to the meson build script.
+Build and install systemd boot tools: `systemd-boot`, `systemd-stub`, `bootctl` and so on.
+These tools are designed to be used as a lightweight replacement for the GRUB bootloader on systems that support the UEFI boot.

+This flag can be enabled on UEFI systems to use the `systemd-boot` bootloader.

 ### build
 This flag is used by the Gentoo team during early build stages for creating build images and bootstrapping.
 Under the hood it ignores dependency on the `kill` binary provided by one of [sys-apps/util-linux](util-linux.md), [sys-process/procps](../sys-process/procps.md) or [sys-apps/coreutils](coreutils.md) package.